chicio/chicio.github.io/_drafts/2019-04-15-flow-javascript-types.md

 #### Conclusion

-That's all for Flow!!!
-Let me know in the comments if you like it or if you prefer TypeScript.
+This is my experience with Flow.
+In the end I think it's a good alternative to TypeScript, especially for the "true pure javascript lovers".
+Let me know in the comments if you like it :cupid: or if you prefer TypeScript :smiling_imp:.